 No matter how well they are cared for, many of the horses in backyard pastures or boarding barns will eventually need to be rehomed.
 This can happen when the animal’s owner becomes challenged by changing finances, illness, age or even death.
 Still, many owners fail to plan for a time when they cannot keep their horses for any reason.
+Read on to learn more about caring for horses through tough times.

 “We want to create a safety net for horses,” she says.
 “We want to find ways to provide owners with alternatives so they can prevent their horse from becoming at-risk.”

-Reasons for Rehoming
+Tough Times: Reasons for Rehoming Horses

+When caring for horses through tough times, here are some reasons as to why horse owners will rehome their horses.
 According to Weiss, a recent ASPCA survey of 211 owners who rehomed their horses revealed that in addition to direct financial challenges, moving and human health issues ranked high among reasons why owners become compelled to sell, surrender or otherwise rehome their horses.

 In fact, any significant lifestyle shift can determine whether or not an owner can continue to keep a horse, says Tawnee Preisner, founder and president of the Horse Plus Humane Society.